Click here to view a short, 7-minute video about our program on YouTube.

 Care For The Whole Person

-The Center for Integrative Care, located in the Tebo Family Medical Pavilion on the Foothills Campus, provides the following care for the person with cancer during and after active cancer treatment:
+The Center for Integrative Care, located in the Tebo Family Medical Building on the Foothills Medical Campus, provides the following care for the person with cancer during and after active cancer treatment:

 Additionally, our complementary care treatments (massage, acupuncture, Reiki, and healing touch) are available for the benefit of family members and other caregivers of those with cancer.
 Massage, reflexology and healing touch are also offered in the chemo infusion area.